Six Seasons of India or Ritu

 How many seasons are there?
 If you said four, you’re not wrong, but you’re not entirely right, either.
 While much of the world follows the familiar rhythm of spring, summer, autumn, and winter, the traditional Indian calendar observes the world through a more nuanced lens, dividing the year into six distinct seasons, or Ritu (ऋतु).

 This isn’t just a poetic fancy; it’s a scientific and cultural framework born from a deep, centuries-old observation of the Indian subcontinent’s unique climate patterns.
-This system has guided everything from agriculture and festivals to poetry and wellness for thousands of years.
+India’s unique climate patterns have given rise to the unique six month Hindi “Rituchakra” system guiding everything from agriculture and festivals to poetry and wellness for thousands of years.
 Six seasons of India have sponsored a way of living that’s more intimately connected to the subtle shifts in the natural world around us.

 So, what are the Six seasons of India? and how they work in perfect rhythm with the Hindi Calendar ?
 Let’s take a journey through the beautiful cycle of the traditional Ritu calendar, exploring the sights, sounds, and feelings of each unique season.